yuewko/coredns/plugin/fallback/README.md

 ## Name

-*fallback* - a plugin that send queries to an alternate set of upstreams if the plugin chain returns specific error messages.
+*fallback* - a plugin that sends queries to an alternate set of upstreams if the plugin chain returns specific error messages.

 ## Description

-The *fallback* plugin allows an alternate set of upstreams be specified and which will be used if the plugin chain returns specific error messages.
+The *fallback* plugin allows an alternate set of upstreams be specified which will be used if the plugin chain returns specific error messages.
 The *fallback* plugin utilizes the *proxy* plugin (<https://github.com/coredns/coredns/tree/master/plugin/proxy>) to query the specified upstreams.